moorepants/DynamicistToolKit/docs/walk.rst

    The columns that correspond to marker coordinates have one of three
    suffixes: '.PosX', '.PosY', '.PosZ'.
 The prefix is the marker name which is set by providing a name to the marker in Cortex.
-There are specific names which are required for D-Flow's Human Body Model's computations.:wq
+There are specific names which are required for D-Flow's Human Body Model's computations.

 Treamdill reference frame
 X: points to the right